 We found some links between the number of products available on a retailer’s website and the average prices.
-While GAP and Old navy have the highest number of products in their catalogs, the prices fall between $8 – $40.
+While GAP and Old Navy has the highest number of products in their catalogs, the prices fall between $8 – $40.
 However, with a very limited number of products listed, New York, Vince and Kate only have products with prices ranging from $80 – $400.

 The most common price for a fashion product is $29.95.
 We found more than 4000 products available at this price.

 Most fashion products come in the Medium size category.
-While Large and Small are right behind, sharing the exact same numbers, the number of products available in Extra small and Extra large category are significantly lower than the others.
+While Large and Small are right behind, sharing the same numbers, the number of products available in the Extra small and Extra large categories is significantly lower than the others.
 People who buy size Medium will have a wide variety of products to choose from.